 Supports the Faces of the Future symposium at the APS Annual Meeting by acknowledging up-and-coming APS Early Career members in specific areas of plant pathology.
 Membership in APS is required.

-Provides travel support for APS Graduate Student members who are attending and presenting at an APS Annual Meeting.
+Provides travel support for APS Graduate Student members who are presenting at an APS Annual Meeting.
 Membership in APS is required.

-Provides travel support for early- to mid-career international APS members who are presenting and attending the APS Annual Meeting.
+Provides travel support for early- to mid-career international APS members from developing countries who are confirmed to present and attend the APS Annual Meeting.
 Membership in APS is required.

 Supports travel to plant pathology students residing in India, who are members of The Indian Phytopathology Society

-- Browning Plant Medicine and Health Travel Grant (submission period is closed)
+• Browning Plant Medicine and Health Travel Grant

 Supports travel of an APS Student member in a Doctor of Plant Medicine, Doctor of Plant Health, and similar programs to attend a professional society meeting in any of the plant health and plant protection disciplines.